 Remark 3.4.
 Note that the norm used in the error estimates are the same as those of the stability estimates (3.4).
 The estimate (3.10) is optimal in the graph norm.
-The estimate (3.9) is the same as that obtained by the Discontinuous Galerkin technique (see for instance Johnson-Pitkäranta [JNP84]).
+The estimate (3.9) is the same as that obtained by the Discontinuous Galerkin technique [JNP84].